pexfi-eth/frontend/README.md

 **PEXFI exists to fix that.**

-It’s a decentralized, peer‑to‑peer crypto‑to‑fiat marketplace where users trade directly with each other.
-No company holds your funds, no KYC is required, and open‑source smart contract escrows protect every trade.
-You stay in control of your keys, your privacy, and your value.
+It’s a decentralized, peer-to-peer crypto-to-fiat marketplace where users trade directly with each other.
+No company holds your funds, no KYC is required, and smart contract escrows protect every trade.
+You stay in control of your keys and your privacy.

+PEXFI brings crypto back to its original purpose — open, censorship-resistant, and truly peer-to-peer.

 ---